 If you have executed the command from Step 4 on all the nodes, wait for the cluster to become Active.

-7. Click Deploy in the upper right corner of the screen to open the Deploy Workload page.
+7. Click Create in the upper right corner of the screen to open the Deployment: Create page.

-8. Name your deployment and provide the Docker image.
+9. Name your deployment and provide the Docker image.
+Add ports for accessing the app.

 Note: Read How to Create Docker Image with Dockerfile to learn how to package your application for Docker.